Video

 Episode Highlights/Topics:

-• Collaborations: Vedran interacts with clients, stakeholders who refuse to do native apps
+- Collaborations: Vedran interacts with clients, and stakeholders who refuse to do native apps

-• Treblle team members in different countries that lack knowledge created complications
+- Treblle team members in different countries who lack knowledge created complications

-• Be Smart Command: API is brains of entire operation and predicts where others will fail
+- Be Smart Command: API is the brains of the entire operation and predicts where others will fail

-• API Testing: Use manual or automated tools to test code and understand request sent
+- API Testing: Use manual or automated tools to test code and understand requests sent

 Resources/Links: